Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-capnproto.md

 ### Benefits

 - **Zero-Copy**: Cap’n Proto’s serialization allows direct memory access, minimizing CPU overhead.
-- **Compact**: A minimal packet (e.g., timestamp + position) is ~64 bytes, far smaller than JSON.
+- **Compact**: A minimal packet (e.g., timestamp + position + orientation) is ~68 bytes, far smaller than JSON.
 - **Integration**: Works seamlessly with the transport abstraction, allowing developers to focus on telemetry logic.
-- **Asynchronous Processing**: The callback API simplifies real-time telemetry processing by handling data as it arrives.
+- **Asynchronous Processing**: The callback API notifies the receiver of new data, allowing on-demand access to the full telemetry frame via getter functions.
+- **Simplified Integration**: The library calculates velocity and acceleration, reducing the math required by both the game and motion software.

 See `implementation-aeron.md` for details on the Aeron transport implementation.